-The three items discussed above, condition and location of the ructure and the amount of funds available, have led us to two kinds ment designed to meet the immediate comfort needs of the family, and two, a long term treatment designed to bring the structure up to a designated acceptable standard.
+The three items discussed above, condition and location of the structure and the amount of funds available, have led us to two kinds of treatment for existing housing units.
+One, a short term treatment designed to meet the immediate comfort needs of the family, and two, a long term treatment designed to bring the structure up to a designated acceptable standard.